zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}specReplicasPath defines the JSON path inside of a custom resource that corresponds to Scale `spec.replicas`.
+    <dd>specReplicasPath defines the JSON path inside of a custom resource that corresponds to Scale `spec.replicas`.
 Only JSON paths without the array notation are allowed.
 Must be a JSON Path under `.spec`.
-If there is no value under the given path in the custom resource, the `/scale` subresource will return an error on GET.{{% /md %}}</dd>
+If there is no value under the given path in the custom resource, the `/scale` subresource will return an error on GET.</dd>

     <dt class="property-optional"
             title="Optional">